wojake/XRPL-research/README.md

 # XRPL-research

-A repository / folder to maintain all valuable research materials on the XRPL ecosystem in its entirety.
+A repository / folder to maintain all valuable research materials on the [XRPL](https://xrpl.org/) ecosystem in its entirety.

-## Speedy Search 🏇🏻
+### Speedy Search 🏇🏻

-Press the `Go To File` button & search for your topic's name ***OR** the research paper's title.
+Press the `Go To File` button & search for your topic's name **OR** the research paper's title.

 # Contribute

 Everything and anything XRPL is welcomed, so long as it has sound findings & research.
-No bias & no censorship.

 Ensure that your research material is formatted as a `pdf` file and stored on the appropriate directory according to the paper's topic like `/XRPL/Consensus/[paper-title].pdf`.